-Although the research reviewed above has made a convincing case for the ideological shaping of inequality perceptions, questions remain as to the precise mechanism through which this colouring occurs.
+Although the research reviewed earlier has made a convincing case for the ideological shaping of inequality perceptions, questions remain as to the precise mechanism through which this colouring occurs.
 If it is indeed the case that one’s ideological motivation focuses one’s attention on social stimuli that ally with that motivation, this could be illustrated through studies of visual perception.
-As a first attempt to address this question, Sheehy-Skeffington et al. (2016) obtained evidence indicating that individuals low in SDO were more likely to notice cues related to wealth, poverty or inequality in a set of photographs of urban scenes, than were individuals high in SDO.
+As a first attempt to address this question, Sheehy-Skeffington et al. (2016) obtained evidence indicating that individuals low in SDO were more likely to notice cues related to wealth, poverty, or inequality in a set of photographs of urban scenes than individuals high in SDO.
 Future studies might use methods such as eye tracking to observe this attentional bias in action, in the case of perceptions both of inequality severity and of its functioning.
 They could also include control conditions designed to examine whether the bias is specific to social stimuli and intergroup contexts.
 There is thus plenty of work to be done to illuminate the psychological processes underpinning and interacting with the ideological colouring of inequality perceptions.

 Inequality perceptions shaping ideology

 Before moving on from considering the processes linking ideological motivation and perceptions of inequality, it is worth considering the reverse pathway: whether perceptions of inequality might affect ideological orientation.
-Though this question has not been tested directly to our knowledge, it has been shown that experiences of differing levels of socioeconomic status and inequality have profound psychological effects (Oishi, 2010; Wilkinson & Pickett, 2017).
+Although this question has not been tested directly to our knowledge, it has been shown that experiences of differing levels of socio-economic status and inequality have profound psychological effects (Wilkinson & Pickett, 2017).
 We also know from the work of Dawtry and colleagues that neighbourhood income affects perceptions of inequality, with implications for political views (Dawtry et al., 2015).
 Kteily et al. (2017) provide evidence that the link between ideology and inequality perceptions is not primarily a case of the latter influencing the former, however.
 In four of their studies, the link between ideology and perceptions in inequality was observed with new vignettes or images depicting inequality: given that perceptions of inequality in the new scenarios were formed in the study and measured after SDO was measured, they cannot be affecting SDO in this case.
 In another study, longitudinal cross-lag analysis supported the conclusion that SDO affected inequality perceptions over time and not the reverse.
 Finally, in one study it was found that the placing of SDO before or after asking about inequality perceptions did not affect the correlations observed (Kteily et al., 2017).
-None of these demonstrations is definitive, as one could argue that it is perceptions of inequality in general (as opposed to of the inequality in these vignettes) that influence ideology, and that they do so over longer time periods than that assessed in the cross-lagged analysis (six months) and/or earlier than life than among the adults Kteily et al. (2017) considered.
-Nevertheless, when considered in the context of the general, stable, and causally powerful nature of ideological orientations such as SDO (see, e.g., Bratt, Sheehy-Skeffington, & Sidanius, 2016; Kteily, Sidanius, & Levin, 2011; Kteily, Ho, & Sidanius, 2012; Sidanius et al., 2016), the evidence for ideology as a shaper of inequality perceptions is persuasive.
+None of these demonstrations is definitive as one could argue that it is perceptions of inequality in general (as opposed to of the inequality in these vignettes) that influence ideology and that they do so over longer time periods than that assessed in the cross-lagged analysis (6 months) and/or earlier in life than among the adults, which Kteily et al. (2017) considered.
+Nevertheless, when considered in the context of the general, stable, and causally powerful nature of ideological orientations such as SDO (see, e.g. Bratt, Sidanius, & Sheehy-Skeffington, 2016; Kteily, Ho, & Sidanius, 2012; Sidanius et al., 2016), the evidence for ideology as a shaper of inequality perceptions is persuasive.

-Implications of the Ideological Nature of Inequality Perceptions
+Implications of the ideological nature of inequality perceptions

-That there may be ideological bias in the very perception of how much inequality exists in society and how much mobility exists within it (to say nothing of the other spheres of inequality perception, such as within organisations – see Kteily et al., 2017), has implications both theoretical and applied.
+That there may be ideological bias in the very perception of how much inequality exists in society and how much mobility exists within it (to say nothing of the other spheres of inequality perception, such as within organisations – see Kteily et al., 2017) has implications both theoretical and applied.

 Implications for political psychology research